 Whether you’re Irish or not, chances are you’ll be celebrating St. Patrick’s Day in some way this year.
 This cultural and religious holiday is often celebrated by wearing green, decorating with shamrocks, and like all great holidays, eating good food and drinking beer.

-Before you grab an expected Guinness, or dear I even say a green-dyed beer, check out these American craft beer choices that bring out the best qualities of these traditional Irish and Irish-American dishes.
+Before you grab an expected Guinness or dare I even say a green-dyed beer, check out these American craft beer choices that bring out the best qualities of these traditional Irish and Irish-American dishes.

-Originating from Northern Ireland, fish and chips simply consists of a battered and fried white fish, accompanied by fried potatoes.
+Originating from Northern Ireland, fish and chips simply consist of a battered and fried white fish, accompanied by fried potatoes.
 In Ireland, haddock or cod are the most commonly used fish.

 Fish and Chips | Pale Ale